muhffikkri/daspro/README.md

 # Dasar Pemrograman Exercises

 This repository contains function for the subject "Dasar Pemrograman".
 This repository is intended for educational purposes and to help students understand the basic concepts of programming.
-Also for my own learning purposes to understand the basic concepts of programming and how to document a code.

 ## Overview